boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/bitly.md

 </table>

 ### Setting up the URL
-1. Replace the **&lt;:group_guid&gt;** in the URL to query the groups endpoint.
+1. Replace the **<:group_guid>** in the URL with the query to the groups endpoint.
-2. For instance, to get the Groups data, query the <i>/groups</i> endpoint.
+2. For example, to retrieve the Groups data, query the */groups* endpoint.
-3. From the listed group information get the guid.
+3. Obtain the guid from the listed group information.

-Replace it in the URL to query a particular group:
+Replace it in the URL to query a specific group:

 [https://api-ssl.bitly.com/v4/groups/&lt;:group_guid&gt;/bitlinks](https://api-ssl.bitly.com/v4/groups/%3c:group_guid%3e/bitlinks)